ryansobol/eslint-config-ryansobol/README.md

 npm install --save-dev eslint-config-shopify
 ```

-then, extend the React version of this configuration in your own `.eslintrc`:
+then, extend the React version of this configuration in your own `.eslintrc.json`:

 ```json
 {